deathworlders/online/content/books/deathworlders/chapter-40-war-two-worlds-pt1-instigation.md

 “For what?
 Playing to win?
 So did I. And…I’m sorry, too, Vemik.
 Think I got carried away.”

 All insults were forgiven as far as Vemik concerned.
-Even though his bruised pride it was good to have his friend back and to see that he’d grown stronger and better.
+Even trhough his bruised pride it was good to have his friend back and to see that he’d grown stronger and better.
 He raised his hand, Jooyun’s palm slapped into it and the two men dragged each other into a fond hug.

 They were interrupted by footsteps: Shyow, who squatted down next to them and smiled gently.